Teacher Guide

 Skills:

-• Reach to the number row with correct finger assignment
+- Reach up to the number row with correct finger assignment

-• Type numbers in context (dates, phone numbers, prices)
+- Type formatted numbers (dates, phone numbers, prices)

 Keys: $ & # * ( ) ! @ % ^ _ + [ ] { } < > ` \ ~ |